Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 #### Cohorts and recruits

-A cohort contains one or more recruits, on the other hand, a recruit can only belong to one cohort at a time.
+On one hand, a cohort contains one or more recruits, on the other hand, a recruit can only belong to one cohort at a time.

 ![step 1 image](./img/cohort_to_recruit.png)